Staff

 Gallery Manager: Phoebe Hurd

-Phoebe Hurd (they/she/ze/hir) is an interdisciplinary artist and writer currently based in Chicago.
-Born and raised in Connecticut, Hurd attended Sarah Lawrence College in Bronxville, NY where they studied Art History and Studio Art.
+Phoebe Hurd (they/them/ze/hir) is a Chicago based artist, educator, and amateur flaneur who has been creating work since 2014.
+Born and raised in Connecticut, Phoebe attended Sarah Lawrence College in Bronxville, NY where they studied Art History and Studio Art.
 Phoebe has had the opportunity to study under great visual artists such as Vera Ilitova and Yvegeniya Baras, and writers such as Jacob Slichter.